matiasmicheletto/oilfield-operations-benchmark/readme.md

 | `ID` | Unique battery identifier (1, 2, ...) |
 | `Gpt` | Total gross-production target for the battery (sum of assigned wells + noise)

----

-## 📊 Best Practices

-### For Research Reproducibility
-- Always use a fixed `seed` value
-- Document your configuration file in version control
-- Include generated instances in supplementary materials

-### For MILP Models
-- Set `rounding` to `0` for all variables
-- Use `scaling` to avoid small coefficients (e.g., 0.001)
-- Scale risk/priority to 0–100 range

-### For Realistic Scenarios
-- Use `lognormal` for production (realistic heavy-tailed distribution)
-- Set correlation `rho` between 0.5–0.9 for risk/priority
-- Use 2–5 spatial clusters (`spatial.n_clusters`)
-- Tune connector density with `spatial.max_per_well` and `spatial.max_dist_fraction`

-### For Benchmarking
-- Generate 20–100 instances per configuration
-- Vary `n_wells` systematically (e.g., 20, 50, 100, 200, 500)
-- Test both clustered and dispersed spatial configurations
-- Include both high and low correlation scenarios

----

 ### Greedy Solver